Toor Dal

 Here are the properties of Toor Dal that make it a valuable legume:

 - Antimicrobial Activity: Toor Dal contains compounds that can inhibit the growth of various microbes.
-This means it helps in protecting the body against infections caused by bacteria, fungi, and other pathogens.
+However, strong data from human studies are lacking..

 - Antidiabetic Effects: For those managing diabetes, Toor Dal can be beneficial due to its low glycemic index.
 It helps in regulating blood sugar levels by slowing down the absorption of sugars into the bloodstream.